 Horse boxes can be left in the entrance or Shell House car parks, by season ticket holders.
 You must however book a car parking slot in advance.

 The lake contains coarse fish such as carp, roach, perch and pike, including some large specimens.
-You can purchase a day fishing ticket (adult £6, child £4) at the lakeside or a season ticket from the Estate Office.
+Annual season tickets can be purchased from the Estate Office.
 Please call 01279 870678 for further details and to arrange a suitable time to collect.
 If you want to fish at night, you must have a season ticket.

 The closed season runs from 15 Mar to 15 Jun inclusive.
 The pike season runs from 1 Oct to 15 Mar.